Monday, August 17, 2015

 Hello everyone!
 As usual I am a cute model.
 My daddy went out and bought this Monday night to surprise my mommy because we received new...

 Hello everyone!
-This is the mom and dad of the Jarrard family.
+This is the latest sweet addition to an amazing CAC Family!
 Julie and Brian started working with Christian Adoption Con...